sf-wdi-gaia/trees/README.md

   * get the key of a given node
   * get an array of all the nodes that are children of a given node

-Uses of trees:
-  * modeling decision-making processes over time
-  * representing hierarchies like a company's direct reporting structure
-  * keeping track of data that is too large to fit in one chunk in a computer's memory (like most files)

 <hr>